Remote Storage Plugins#

 The ConnectorAdapter constructor receives no arguments from LMCache.
 The scheme should be set by calling the parent constructor with the scheme string.

-How to Integrate Remote Storage with LMCache#
+How to Integrate Custom Remote Storage with LMCache#

 1. Install your connector package in the LMCache environment